AdobeDocs/dynamic-media-classic.en/help/using/uploading-files.md

 ### Folder organization and structure {#folder-organization-and-structure}

 Organize and structure folders and subfolders for your content in Adobe Dynamic Media Classic before you upload your content to the system.
-Planning ahead has two advantages:
+Planning has two advantages:

 * When you upload your content to Adobe Dynamic Media Classic using FTP, you can tell the system to replicate your folder structure during the upload.
 This way, your content is organized in the same folders and subfolders in Adobe Dynamic Media Classic as it is on your computer or network.
 (To replicate your folder structure in Adobe Dynamic Media Classic, select the **Include Subfolders** option when you upload assets using FTP.)
-* Reorganizing folders inside the system after files are uploaded takes more time and effort than planning your folder structure before you begin.
+* Reorganizing folders inside the system after files are uploaded requires more time and effort than planning your folder structure before you begin.

 The folder-naming approach and structure you choose for storing your content on Adobe Dynamic Media Classic depends on the needs of your organization.
 Here are some sample folder structures: